Narva: The EU's eastern output is still looking for an identity

 Almost 30,000 Ukrainian refugees, evacuated through Russia, have transited through Narva since last February.
 Most continued onwards towards other European destinations, but 861 of them decided to make Narva their home, contributing to improving the city’s troubled demographics.

 The issues faced by Smirnova are not that different from her colleagues in small rural towns in France or Italy: high unemployment and youth emigrating en masse.
-Narva’s troubled location, “where Europe ends and the ‘evil’ begins”, does not deprive it of the problems shared by other deprived European towns.
+Narva’s troubled location, “where Europe ends and the ‘evil’ begins”, does not deprive it of the common problems shared by other disadvantaged European towns.

 “Yes, this is where Europe starts.
 We feel European.
 I really wish more people would visit Narva to enjoy its culture and peaceful environment,” Smirnova says.